vezzolter/DSA/DataStructures/LinkedList/LinkedList.md

 # &#128161; Overview
-**Linked List** is a data structure that stores elements as nodes, which are pointing to each other to keep track of them, allowing them to be not necessarily adjacent in memory.
+**Linked List** is a data structure that stores elements as nodes, which are pointing to each other to maintain a sequence, allowing them to be not necessarily adjacent in memory.
 The name comes from its primary feature of elements being linked together.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/LinkedList.png"/></p>

 ## Essential Terminology
-Currently in Progress...
+- **Data Structure** — a theoretical model of data organization, used to design containers in an efficient or specific ways.
+  - **Container** — a concrete implementation of data structure, used to manage actual data through specific operations.
+Since, in practice, containers are primarily used for the operations they provide and the guarantees they offer.
+As long as those guarantees are met, the underlying data structure can be changed or adapted.
+- **Linked List** — a data structure that stores elements as nodes, which are pointing to each other to maintain a sequence, allowing them to be not necessarily adjacent in memory.
+  - **Size** — the number of elements contained in the linked list.
+- **Node** — an individual entity within a collection, typically composed of several components that together form a structure (or class).
+  - **Value** — a component of a node, representing the actual information stored within it.
+It can be anything from primitive types such as integers to more complex types like instances of classes.
+  - **Pointer** — a component of a node, stores the memory address of the next node in the chosen sequence, depending on the type of linked list.
+- **Head** — an ambiguous term often used to describe either of the following:
+  - **Head Pointer** — a pointer to the first node in the linked list (not an actual node itself).
+  - **Head Node** — the first node in the linked list.
+- **Tail** — an ambiguous term often used to describe either of the following:
+  - **Tail Pointer** — a pointer to the last node in the linked list (not an actual node itself).
+  - **Tail Node** — the last node in the linked list.